 In our modern business community, a coding background elevates you above your peers and sets you on the road toward a rewarding career.
 Folks who attend coding bootcamp or pick up programming languages such as Scala have the tools needed to land great gigs and make serious cash.
-But what is Scala, and how does learning it prepare you to start swimming in dollar bills, Scrooge McDuck-style?
 Your time is precious, and you want to use it picking up only the most useful and essential skills.

-Coding languages make the computing world operate, and Scala code is a key member of the family.
-It is a relatively young programming language.
-It was born in 2003 and was created by Martin Odersky.
+Coding languages make the computing world operate, and the Scala programming language is a key member of the family.
+It is a relatively young language, as it was born in 2003 and was created by Martin Odersky.

 Thanks to its relative youth, Scala is easy to work with when using modern techniques.
 The idea was to create a fast compiler that could handle large amounts of data quickly.
 Scala was the result, and it’s scorchingly fast.